larzza/messageboard/README.md

   - [Build and deploy with local JDK](#build-and-deploy-with-local-jdk)
   - [Convenience scripts to test the api](#convenience-scripts-to-test-the-api)

+## Description

+A RESTful API to serve as the backend for a public message board.

+Features:
+- A client can create a message in the service
+- A client can modify their own messages
+- A client can delete their own messages
+- A client can view all messages in the service

+For now an in-memory solution for storing data is used.

 ## API

 ### Create a message